sherine-k/okd.io/docs/okd_tech_docs/modifying_okd.md

     `from_release`, `release_name`, `to_image` will need to be updated as needed

-8. Pull installer for cluster release: `oc adm release extract --tools <to_image from above>`  (Make sure image is publically available)
+8. Pull installer for cluster release: `oc adm release extract --tools <to_image from above>`  (Make sure image is publicly available)

 !!!Warning